ian-starts/surf-forecast-api-client/readme.md

 - Fully async so blazing fast
 - Search by country
 - Service provider to be able to use in Laravel
+- Everything is poured in DDD design.
+So every call returns an array of typed classes.
+If you need different variables: feel free to make a PR or fork.

 ## Samples
 It's should be very easy use and implement in Laravel.
 Make sure you add